 - Board Member, Southeastern Women in Financial Services; Member of the Year (2018)

-- A founder and current President of the Executive Committee, Center for Women in Law at the University of Texas
+- A founder and Immediate Past President of the Executive Committee, Center for Women in Law at the University of Texas

 - Board Member and Past President, Texas Association of Civil Trial and Appellate Specialists